sawsent/valorantTracker/README.md

 ## Overview
 Valorant Tracker is a single-page application developed as a learning project. <br>
-The project is designed to help budding developers understand the fundamentals of building dynamic, client-side web applications. <br>
-It enables users (primarily Valorant players) to track their gaming statistics, analyze performance, and compare with others, utilizing primarily JavaScript and jQuery.
+It enables Valorant players to track their gaming statistics, analyze performance, and compare with others, utilizing primarily JavaScript and jQuery.

 ## Learning Objectives
 - **JavaScript & jQuery Mastery:** Focus on mastering client-side scripting to handle API requests, data manipulation, and dynamic content updating.